JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 Flickering orange lights had been replaced by warm sunshine, trains gave way to cars and bikes of all different colours and sizes, the billboards she had seen plastered on walls were now everywhere, from lamp-posts to great double-decker buses.
 What struck Nellie most was the fact that there was no ceiling above her, just endless blue sky (for Victor brought Nellie out to see London on a beautiful summer's day.
 Perhaps her opinion would be quite different if it had been drizzling and grey!)

-And there in front of her, cutting through that great blue sky, was the single tallest thing Nellie had ever seen.
+And there, right in front of her, cutting through that great blue sky, was the single tallest thing Nellie had ever seen.

 <!--break-->